quophyie/rbac/README.md

 server.get('/some-unauthorized-rbac', rbacExpress.allow(['some_unkown_permision']), (req, res) => {
   res.send({ response: 'some other unknwn authorized content' }) })
-server.get('/some-unreachable', auth.express.authenticate(), (req, res) => {
+// The response below will be an error response the route \ url does not have an rbac operation attached to it server.get('/some-unreachable', auth.express.authenticate(), (req, res) => {
   res.send({ response: 'this url should be unreachable as there are no permissions set on the route' }) })